If you're dealing with chronic pain, you probably already know what a devastatingly lonely experience it can be.

-- They validate your feelings - no, you're not crazy nor imagining it!
+- Community members can validate your feelings—no, you're not crazy nor imagining it!

 - They spur you on to keep coping and looking for pain relief even after you're exhausted and want to give up.

 - They are available day or night.
-Up with intense pain at 2:00 am and feeling all alone?
-Log on and you'll have company - your online friends can help you get through the night.
+Up with intense pain at 2 am and feeling all alone?
+Log on and you'll have company—your online friends can help you get through the night.

 A good pain management program and other approaches can hopefully help you from a medical perspective.

 - See Pain Management Programs for chronic back pain

 And if you're really depressed, take care to get help from a professional right away.